+What is TMJ?
+What Can Be Done About It?
 The temporomandibular joint is the hinge joint of the jaw that connects the lower jaw (mandible) to the temporal bone of the skull.
 This joint is an articular disc composed of fibrocartilagenous tissue.
 It comprises, all in all, of six parts: mandibular condyles, articular surface of the temporal bone, capsule, articular disc, ligaments and lateral pterygoid.
-The TM Joint facilitates movement of the jaws, thereby allowing essential functions like talking, eating and swallowing.
-Needless to say, the slightest afflictions caused to this joint, disrupt a great deal of its basic functions.
+The TM Joint facilitates the movement of the jaws, thereby allowing essential functions like talking, eating and swallowing.
+Needless to say, the slightest afflictions caused to this joint, disrupt a lot of its basic functions.
 The most common affliction that occurs is the TMJ Disorder.
 So, what is TMJ Disorder?

 2. By internal injury: Any dislocation, injury, or indeed, any derangement in the joint results in TMJ disorder.

 There are a number of signs that you can recognize as underlying symptoms of TMJ disorder.
-The most likely symptom is otalgia, more commonly known as earache.
+The most likely symptom is otalgia, more commonly known as an earache.
 Since the TMJ is so close to the ear, if there’s a disorder in the TMJ, there are bound to be repercussions in the ear.
-The other fairly common symptom is toothache.
+The other fairly common symptom is a toothache.
 Although toothaches are caused due to a number of reasons, a TMJ disorder may bring about toothaches, tooth mobility or even tooth loss.
-Usually, if the above listed signs are accompanied by headaches, they could be signalling a chronic TMJ disorder.
+Usually, if the above-listed signs are accompanied by headaches, they could be signaling a chronic TMJ disorder.

-For conditions like TMJ disorder, it is always advisable to take a multi dimensional approach.
+For conditions like TMJ disorder, it is always advisable to take a multidimensional approach.
 A holistic treatment strengthens your body from within.
-Therefore, it is much more affective to combine alternative and conventional treatments for long lasting relief.
+Therefore, it is much more effective to combine alternative and conventional treatments for long-lasting relief.
 Thus, working on stress reduction methods, along with following a soft food diet and a face and neck exercise routine can go a long way in not only healing the TMJ disorder but also in preventing it from happening again.

 This article is based on the book, “TMJ No More” by Sandra Carter.
 Sandra is an author, researcher, nutritionist and health consultant who dedicated her life to creating the ultimate TMJ disorders solution guaranteed to permanently reverse the root cause of TMJ and dramatically improve the overall quality of your life, without the use prescription medication and without any surgical procedures.
 Learn more here <=